Greville Charles Douglas1

 John Trollope, 1st Baron Kesteven was born on 5 May 1800.1 He was the son of Sir John Trollope, 6th Bt. and Anne Thorold.1,2 He married Julia Maria Sheffield, daughter of Sir Robert Sheffield, 4th Bt., on 26 October 1847.1 He died on 17 December 1874 at age 74.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He succeeded to the title of 7th Baronet Trollope, of Casewick, co.
-Lincoln [E., 1642] on 28 April 1820.1 He gained the rank of Captain in the service of the 10th Hussars.3 He held the office of High Sheriff of Lincolnshire in 1825.1 He held the office of Member of Parliament (M.P.) for South Lincolnshire between 1841 and 1868.1 He was invested as a Privy Counsellor (P.C.) in 1852.1 He held the office of President of the Poor Law Board in 1852.1 He was created 1st Baron Kesteven, of Casewick, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He succeeded as the 7th Baronet Trollope, of Casewick, co.
+Lincoln [E., 1642] on 28 April 1820.1 He gained the rank of Captain in the 10th Hussars.3 He held the office of High Sheriff of Lincolnshire in 1825.1 He held the office of Member of Parliament (M.P.) for South Lincolnshire between 1841 and 1868.1 He was appointed Privy Counsellor (P.C.) in 1852.1 He held the office of President of the Poor Law Board in 1852.1 He was created 1st Baron Kesteven, of Casewick, co.
 Lincoln [U.K.] on 15 April 1868.1

 Children of John Trollope, 1st Baron Kesteven and Julia Maria Sheffield